 Sitting at an impressive 93% on Rotten Tomatoes, Thor: Ragnarok embodies what the MCU does best: bright comic book fun mixed with a dash of action here and a bit of emotion there.

-Actors: Chris Hemsworth, Tom Hiddleston, Cate Blanchett, Idris Elba, Jeff Goldblum, + more
+- Actors: Chris Hemsworth, Tom Hiddleston, Cate Blanchett, Idris Elba, Jeff Goldblum

 For 17 years, Hugh Jackman was Wolverine.
 From 2000 to 2017, Jackman appeared as the character in nine X-Men films, and while the movies themselves were of varying quality, the Australian actor always brought the good stuff.
 It somehow took nearly 20 years for Jackman to get a film that equaled his brilliance as the character, but it was worth the wait for 2017's Logan.

 Buoyed by performances by Jackman and X-Men regular Patrick Stewart, Logan unshackled the character by allowing him to thrive in an R-rated environment.
 This incarnation of Wolverine is near the end of his life and the pain embodied in his brutal violence speaks volumes.
-If Logan really does feature Jackman's last performance in the X-Men universe, then it really is one hell of a send-off.
+If Logan really does feature Jackman's last performance in the X-Men universe, then it really is a truly memorable send-off.

-Actors: Hugh Jackman, Patrick Stewart, Richard E. Grant, Boyd Holbrook, Stephen Merchant, + more
+- Actors: Hugh Jackman, Patrick Stewart, Richard E. Grant, Boyd Holbrook, Stephen Merchant

 By the time 2006 rolled around, it was clear that James Bond needed a revamp.
 The last couple of installments in the storied franchise failed to resonate with both audiences and critics.
 The course-correction provided by Casino Royale resulted the best film in the series.